DominikNoga/react-course-udemy/26-next-js/26-next.notes.md

 }
 ````

-## Server components
-Normal React component, when it comes to syntax, but it is executed on the server.
-Which means that it runs on backed, for example the console.log won't be shown in the browser, but in the terminal.
-The server component html is sent to the browser.

-### Pages
-When navigating between pages we should use next/Link component.
-It allows us to use the SPA routing without reloading.

 ## Next.js custom components
 Next framework is offering us a lot of built in components.
 They can be helpful for a lot of reasons, like performance or other.